chriswayg/windows-debloated-with-privacy/README.md

 ## Convert to ISO
 1. Download the latest decryption package `esd-decrypter-wimlib` from [WHD/scripts · abbodi1406 · GitHub](https://github.com/abbodi1406/WHD/tree/master/scripts), and extract its contents to a folder with a simple path.
 	- [Download esd-decrypter-wimlib-63.7z · GitHub](https://github.com/abbodi1406/WHD/blob/master/scripts/esd-decrypter-wimlib-63.7z)
 2. Move the ESD file to the same folder.
-Make sure that the ESD file is not read-only or blocked.
 3. Right click on `decrypt.cmd` and 'Run as administrator' (this requires that only 1 ESD file is present in the current directory).
 4. ESD file contains 6 editions
 	- Select Option 2 - Include one edition
 5. When the list of editions is shown
-	- Enter edition number 3 for Enterprise
+	- Enter edition number 3 for *Enterprise*
 	- This will create an ISO with Enterprise edition only
 6. On the next screen select option 1:
 	- 1 Create ISO with install.wim (this is the most preferable option, which will convert ESD file to a regular ISO distribution that contains standard install.wim file)